The Chainsmokers: Members

-Matt McGuire serves as the group's drummer and music director for live shows, and currently performs with them when they go on tour.
+Matt McGuire is the group's drummer and music director for live shows, and currently performs with them when they go on tour.
 McGuire also frequently appears alongside the duo in various music videos.

 In 2019, Pall and Taggart started Mantis VC, a venture capital firm, raising a total of $110 million in 2020 and 2021.
+Mantis primarily invests in B2B startup companies.
+Some of their investments include the cybersecurity firm Chainguard, mobile security company iVerify, social commerce platform Whop.com, investment management platform Public.com, and AI research platform Pogo.